buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSectionedSurface.md

 ### FixedAxisVertical
 Indicates whether Sections are oriented with the Y axis of each profile facing upwards in +Z direction (True), or vertically perpendicular to the Directrix varying according to slope (False)

+## Formal Propositions

+### DirectrixIs3D
+The curve entity which is the underlying directrix shall have the dimensionality of 3.

+### ProfilesAreCurves
+The profile type shall be CURVE within the list of the profiles defining the cross sections.

+### SameProfileType
+The entity type for each section must be the same.

+### CorrespondingLists
+The list of cross sections and the list of cross section positions shall be of the same size.